maxfeldman14/homepage-jekyll/_posts/2013-01-31-actual-update.md

 I attempted to update with new content, but Ruby application updates were disabled due to a rubygems vulnerability (more details [here](https://status.heroku.com/incidents/489).
 When I was finally able to push the new post, HAML was no longer parsed, leaving things looking very ugly.
 For the time being I've stopped using HAML.

+The site should have support for OpenGraph now, though, hooray!